Kirsten West: Godmother of Southern Rock

 In that single observation, Kirsten reframed the mythology of the Big House, reminding ABB fans that, for all the legends and late-night jam sessions, it was also a home.

-So powerful was Kirsten’s write-up about the house’s history, the update became the backbone of the “official” Big House origin story published on the museum’s website.
-Her name was quietly removed, but her voice is unmistakably present.
+So powerful was Kirsten’s write-up about the house’s history, the update became the backbone of the “official” Big House origin story published on the museum’s website today.
+Her name doesn’t appear, but her voice is unmistakably present.

 For anyone who wants to feel the same impact Kirsten did when talking with Linda and Willie, watch Kirk’s documentary Please Call Home.
 Speaking softly but with authority, Linda tells stories of meaning and paints scenes so vivid you feel as if you’re standing in the house with her back in the 70s.